Piracy in the Atlantic World: Impressment

-Impressment refers to the coercion of a sailor into joining a crew, either by a navy or by a rogue crew of pirates.
-Though prevalent throughout the Royal Navy, was also implemented by Atlantic pirates to maintain a healthy number of crew members.
-In both instances, the practice brought with it rampant desertion and lowered morale, which was especially true in the case of the British Royal Navy, some of whom even went on to join pirate crews.
-Pirates, however, were no exception when it came to turnover.
-According to Denver Brunsman, "the vast majority of impressments in colonial regions involved small numbers of seamen, mostly to replace the diseased, deserted, or deceased."
-Because of the naturally dangerous life of a pirate (or a common seaman for that matter) impressment was an "evil necessity" of 18th century maritime life, and one that remained a blight on the British Royal Navy until the conclusion of the Napoleonic Wars in 1815.
+Impressment was the practice of forcibly recruiting sailors into naval service, employed by both national navies and pirate crews.
+While widespread in the Royal Navy, it was also utilised by Atlantic pirates to maintain adequate crew numbers.
+This practice often led to high rates of desertion and decreased morale, particularly in the British Royal Navy, where some impressed sailors subsequently joined pirate crews.
+However, pirate ships also experienced significant turnover.

+Historian Denver Brunsman notes that "the vast majority of impressments in colonial regions involved small numbers of seamen, mostly to replace the diseased, deserted, or deceased."
+Due to the inherent dangers of maritime life, whether as a pirate or a common seaman, impressment was considered a necessary evil in 18th-century seafaring.
+The practice remained a contentious issue for the British Royal Navy until its abolition following the Napoleonic Wars in 1815.

-State sponsored, or military impressment was entirely different in the Atlantic World when compared to impressment in the world of piracy.
+State-sponsored or military impressment was entirely different in the Atlantic World when compared to impressment in the world of piracy.
 According to Paul Gilje, impressment was used by the British government as a way to deny liberty to Britons who called the colonies home.
 While the manpower would be welcome on the ship, the more important goal of the British government exerting its power over British subjects living in the colonies was purely for political reasons.

-Pirate ships would often impress those who had skills that were deemed to be beneficial for the running of a successful ship.
-Although this was not standard policy early on in the Golden Age of Piracy, by the early 1720s pirate ships began to take on more impressed hands because of lack of seamen willing to join of their own volition.
-When Blackbeard captured the French frigate La Concorde and renamed her the Queen Anne's Revenge he forced the three surgeons on board, carpenters and a cook to remain with his pirate crew.
+Pirate ships frequently impressed individuals possessing skills deemed beneficial for the successful operation of a vessel.
+While this was not standard practice in the early Golden Age of Piracy, by the 1720s, pirate crews increasingly resorted to impressment due to a shortage of seamen willing to join voluntarily.
+When Blackbeard captured the French slave ship La Concorde in 1717 and renamed her Queen Anne's Revenge, he forcibly retained several skilled crew members.
+This included three surgeons, carpenters, and a cook, who were compelled to join his pirate crew.

 The rewards of piracy

-The obvious answer as to why a sailor would become a pirate is for the potentially enormous monetary gain.
-These gains were impossible to achieve in the navy or working on merchant ships.
-While many pirates were caught and punished by the state, untold numbers disappeared, presumably with their newly acquired riches.
+The primary motivation for sailors to turn to piracy was the potential for substantial financial gain.
+The rewards available through piracy far exceeded those attainable through service in national navies or employment on merchant vessels.
+This economic incentive was a significant factor in attracting individuals to piracy during the Golden Age of Piracy.
+While many pirates were caught and punished by the state, untold numbers disappeared, some with their newly acquired riches.

 Another reason that piracy may have appealed to some is that the pirate ship freed them from the hierarchical command structure, often enforced with violence, found in the navy and on merchant vessels.
 Still others may have become pirates to continue living in a homosocial world wherein they could practice their preferred sexuality.
-Possibly a sailor weighed all of these issues when deciding whether to become a pirate.